-Where records contain information about allegations of sexual abuse, we will preserve these for the Independent Inquiry into Child Sexual Abuse (IICSA), for the term of the inquiry.
-We will retain all other records at least until the individual has reached normal pension age, or for 10 years from the date of the allegation if that is longer.
+Where records contain of sexual abuse, we will Independent Inquiry into Child the term of the inquiry.
+We will least until the individual has age, or for 10 years from the is longer.

 References

 When providing employer references, we will: